#3 Entropy & the Psyche

 There are some who choose to substitute the term chaos for “molecular disorder, or randomness”, while still others refer to entropy as a principle of uncertainty.
 For good or ill, selective descriptions of entropy remain varied and subjective when applied across the transdisciplinary environment of cognitive science.

 Dharma Dynamics recognizes the universal tendencies of entropy and dharma to be eternally yoked together throughout an individual’s life process.
-Within the psyche, the inescapable thermal tendency toward disorder (entropy) is perennially confronted by a thermal principle of order (dharma) that innately functions to serve an individual as an enhanced common sense that becomes bound to ideas of personal value.
+Within the psyche, the inescapable thermal tendency toward disorder (entropy) is perennially confronted by a thermal principle of order (dharma).
+Their interactivity can function to serve as one’s enhanced common sense and becomes bound to ideas of personal value.

-Spiritual or mystical unity in consciousness, although a fascinating, never-ending topic of discussion, is not the objective here.
-For most folks, seeking some hermetical, transcendent experience is not part of a daily routine.
+Spiritual or mystical unity in consciousness, although a fascinating, never-ending philosophic topic of discussion, is not the objective here.
+For most folks, seeking some paranormal, transcendent experience is not part of a daily routine.

 However, the initial psychic dynamic remains the same and within reach for everyone even in the absence of a rigorous meditative regimen.
 Accounts of spontaneous supernal events across cultures and throughout history are not at all uncommon.
-Yet, for most of us, the dynamic simply goes unnoticed.
-Its impact is immediately countermanded instead by stimuli interfacing with thought and/or emotional intent by ego intervention that administers personalized motivation to behavioral action.
+Yet, for most of us, the thermal dynamic simply goes unnoticed.
+Any intuitive impact upon the self is most often immediately countermanded instead by stimuli interfacing with thought and/or emotional intent by ego intervention.
+It is the ego that administers all personalized motivation to eventual behavioral action.

-This is not to imply that for most everyone behavioral consequences manifest only within the world-reality.
-For each of us our thoughts are unique, idiosyncratic.
-They are the intangible, mental storage bins of psychic energy and ego attachments.
+This is not to imply that for most everyone behavioral consequences manifest only within one’s world-reality.
+For each of us our thoughts are personal, unique, and idiosyncratic.
+They are the intangible mental storage bins of psychic energy and ego attachments.
 In this capacity, thoughts become personal variables which may produce individual behavioral outcomes realized only by and for the self, and therefore remain antecedent to any potential observable behavior.
-The results, and we’ve all experienced them, are that some thoughts are deemed personally beneficial while others are facilely discarded before any motivation or intent toward manifest action is awarded them.
+The results, and we’ve all experienced them, are that some thoughts are deemed personally beneficial while others are easily discarded before any motivation or intent toward manifest action is awarded them.

 Those thoughts we retain are regarded to be of personal value; they make the most sense because they find practical benefit in one’s evolving life process.
 Of course, we can always choose to disregard our better judgment.
-People do it all of the time; and by so doing intentionally inhibit (waste) dharma’s effectual intensity as thermally delivered from the psyche.
-This will increase the degree of psychic entropy.
+People do it all of the time; and by so doing intentionally inhibit dharma’s effectual intensity (waste energy) as thermally delivered from the psyche.
+This will increase the degree of psychic entropy and its potential influence upon behavioral action.

 It should therefore be obvious that egoistic attachment to thoughts that don’t make sense, that do not align with our individual prosperity, retain little or no personal value.
-Persistent attachment to such counterproductive thoughts can be perceived benignly as not normal, or more alarmingly as irrational and may presage dysfunctional and/or possible chaotic behavioral consequences.
+Persistent attachment to such counterproductive thoughts is not normal and can be perceived as neurotic, or more alarmingly as irrational, and may presage dysfunctional and/or possible chaotic behavioral consequences.

 * * *